Service Manager

 will normalize all service instances, so that they have exactly one binding.
 Missing bindings are created and ambivalent

 ones are removed.
-This happens either for a given service plan, e.g. objectstore:standard
+This happens either for a given service plan, e.g. objectstore:standard, or for all-services.

 mtx --svm-refresh-bindings SERVICE_PLAN TENANT_ID

-will create a new binding and afterward remove the current binding.
+will create new bindings and, for refresh, also remove the current bindings.
 Regular credential rotation is recommended to increase security.

 You can select which managed bindings you want to include with the following combinations: